-- (a) Administrative transfer is defined as any school transfer based on the proven misconduct of a student.
-Whenever such action is being considered, the parent, guardian, or adult student shall be notified in writing that he/she has the right to an impartial meeting and that he/she may be represented by a lawyer or a representative of his/her choice before the student can be transferred to a different school for disciplinary reasons. - (b) If the parent, guardian, or adult student disagrees with the decision of the Student Services supervisor, the parent, guardian, or adult student, may appeal the decision to the senior director of Student Services within 48 hours of the decision. - (c) If the Student Services supervisor is unable to schedule a disciplinary meeting within the suspension period (five days), the student shall be entitled to return to his/her original school following the period of suspension until the student has exercised the right to a hearing.
+(a) Administrative transfer is defined as any school transfer based on the proven misconduct of a student.
+Whenever such action is being considered, the parent, guardian, or adult student shall be notified in writing that he/she has the right to an impartial meeting and that he/she may be represented by a lawyer or a representative of his/her choice before the student can be transferred to a different school for disciplinary reasons.

+(b) If the parent, guardian, or adult student disagrees with the decision of the Student Services CoordinatorsSupervisor, the parent, guardian, or adult student can-may appeal the decision to the Senior Director of the Department of Family and Student Services within 48 hours of the decision.

+(c) If the Student Services Coordinator sSupervisor is unable to schedule a disciplinary meeting within the suspension period ((-five days), the student shall be entitled to return to his/her original school following the period of suspension until the student has exercised the right to a hearing.
 Under these circumstances, the principal may determine that, because of a serious breach of discipline, the student poses a danger to him/herself or others.
 The principal may remove the student from the regular classroom environment.
-The student may also be given a temporary assignment to another school or alternative program by the Student Services supervisor until the disciplinary hearing is held.
+The student may also be given a temporary assignment to another school or alternative program by the Student Services Coordinator sSupervisor until the disciplinary hearing is held.